-Much of the work related to predicting the shape of the GRB afterglow as a function of the jet inclination relies on a prescribed model for the jet structure (i.e., Gaussian or Power-Law dependence for the jet power as a function of polar angle, such as \cite{2019NatAs...3..940H, 2018MNRAS.478L..18T, 2019MNRAS.489.1919T, 2020MNRAS.493.3521B}).
+Much of the work related to predicting the shape of the gamma-ray burst afterglow as a function of the jet inclination relies on a prescribed model for the jet structure (i.e., Gaussian or power Law dependence for the jet power as a function of polar angle, such as \cite{2019NatAs...3..940H, 2018MNRAS.478L..18T, 2019MNRAS.489.1919T, 2020MNRAS.493.3521B}).
 These approaches allow for important inferences on how the jet distributes its energy from the afterglow light curve.
 Not surprisingly, however, the observing angle fitted for in these studies sensitively depends on the assumptions on the jet profile.
 In a different approach, jets interactions are simulated numerically.
-The jet is not launched consistently (the central engine is not resolved), but its hydrodynamical interactions with an assumed ambient gas density profile are followed to a large scale where the jet structure becomes independent of distance (see, e.g., \cite{2019MNRAS.488.2405G}).
-This approach, while clearly more self-consistent, still suffers from ambiguities on how the jet is injected and/or the ambient gas is setup in the first place.
-Clearly, a reliable determination of the jet structure requires a consistent model for the jet launching, the properties of the surrounding gas as well as the jet interactions with it.
+The jet is not launched consistently (the central engine is not resolved), but its hydrodynamical interactions with an assumed ambient gas density profile are followed on a large scale where the jet structure becomes independent of distance\citep{2019MNRAS.488.2405G, 2020MNRAS.495.3780N, 2019arXiv190908627M}.
+This approach, while clearly more self-consistent, still suffers from ambiguities on how the jet is injected and/or the ambient gas is set up in the first place.
+Clearly, a reliable determination of the jet structure requires a consistent model for the jet launching, the properties of the surrounding gas, as well as the jet interactions with it.